 The number of places for Criminology, Medicine, Psychology, and International Business Administration is limited and for that reason, there is an intake restriction.
-Around 1 September, the number of places available for each study programme will be known.
+Before 1 October, prior to the enrolment, the number of places available for each study programme will be known.
 Candidates can register from 1 October to 15 January via Studielink.
 The programme ranks the candidates according to their compliance with the selection criteria.
 On 15 April, the ranking number will be announced via Studielink and proof of placement will be issued in accordance with the ranking.
 A candidate who receives proof of placement must confirm whether they wish to make use of it within two weeks.
 For each academic year, a student may register for a maximum of two programmes with an intake restriction.
 This does not apply for Medicine.
-Students may only register for Medicine at one university in the same year.
-At the EUR, a prospective student may participate in the selection for paragraph 2.4) are not required to offer a choice or study programme check.
-2 On registration before 1 May, students with a negative binding study advice for a different study programme do have admission rights, but no longer have a right to the choice of study programme check.
+Students may longer have a right to the choice of study programme check.